tranbtma/protractor-assignment/README.md

-# `protractor-assignment` — the seed for AngularJS apps
+# `protractor-assignment` — the seed for protractor test app.

 This project is a demo application to use protractor for automated test angular App.